 We recommend that you take some time each day to review at least one of these songs with your child.
 We've selected example videos with body motions, so you can dance and worship alongside him/her!
-In light of everything that is going on in the world now, our hope is that these songs can be used to remind your child that God cares for him/her and that all of us can experience peace and joy through a relationship with Him.
+This month, we wanted to focus on having joy in the Lord and being His light in the world.

 Helping Your Child Develop a Habit of Prayer Teaching your child to cultivate a habit of prayer from an early age is an effective way to help him/her to build living, lasting faith.
 If you don't already have a prayer system in place for your child, here are some suggestions that we've come up with for you to do each day!

-Lead your child to pray before bedtime: This month, try utilizing the Five Finger Prayer method to lead your child in different prayer topics each night.
-For a more detailed description of the daily topics, visit this link.
-Praying with your child before bedtime gives you, the parent, an opportunity to encourage and speak biblical truth to your child, especially if something happened during the day!
+Lead your child to pray before bedtime: It can be hard for our little ones to know what to pray for when asked.
+So, this month, we are providing you with prayer prompts (boys/girls) via email to lead your child in prayer at night, or really any time of the day!
+Praying with your child gives you, the parent, an opportunity to encourage and speak biblical truth to your child, especially if something happened during the day!

 The B-I-B-L-E Did you know that it's not too early to teach your child how to read the Bible?
 If you read to your child regularly from a simplified bible for tots, it will help your child to develop an appreciation for/eagerness to read God's Word early on in his/her life.
 I personally love to use Sally Lloyd Jones' Jesus Story Book Bible to introduce the stories of the Old and New Testaments to kiddos.
 They love it, because of all the colored pictures!
 If you would like a copy of a simplified Bible for your child, please contact Ms. Valerie and let her know.